Somaly Mam: Resignation

 On May 28, 2014, after the Newsweek exposé, and receiving the report from lawyers, Mam resigned from the Somaly Mam Foundation.
 In late 2014, Mam returned to New York, hoping to restore her reputation and launched a public relations campaign, hiring publicity firm Jonathan Marder & Company.
 Mam protested her innocence in a September 2014 interview in Marie Claire, and launched the New Somaly Mam Fund soon after.

 In October 2014 the Cambodian government announced that Mam would be prohibited from operating an NGO, but days later appeared to withdraw the prohibition.
 By December 2014 she was accepting donations for a new NGO with headquarters in Texas, "The New Somaly Mam Fund: Voices for Change".
-As was the case with her previous venture, US actress Susan Sarandon was recruited to serve on the board of the charity.
+As was the case with her previous venture, US actress Susan Sarandon was recruited to sit on the board of the charity.
 "I hope that chapter is closed.
 I am very comfortable that what she is saying is the truth.
 The new organization will not rescue women and girls but collaborate with other NGOs to rehabilitate and educate them once they are free so they can find jobs", the co-founder of the 'fund', Rigmor Schneider told a reporter, and explained plans to operate two residential centres.
 "Basically what we're looking for now is funding."

 On October 9, 2014, in an interview in Global Post, Mam's ex-husband and co-founder of AFESIP Pierre Legros said: "When you work in this world, you know fabricated stories are used by everyone to get funding."
 He was more concerned about "mismanagement and sexual abuse allegations within a shelter in 2006."
 He said that he wished "to denounce the logic of a failing system praising 'development'."